 These are all very important themes for any organisation, but for one which works with some of the most vulnerable and disadvantaged people in our community, its importance becomes amplified.
 The benefits these themes bring to New Horizons members' lives permeate throughout their own family and friendship networks and ultimately, is a strong preventative measure to our health and social security system.
 There is no downside to New Horizons's comprehensive roster of programs and activities and supporting them is a win for everybody.

-Bringing attention to the work Of New Horizons and the positivity they foster in our community is one way to do that, and I urge all others to get to know the fantastic work they do and help in any way they can.
-They are a truly inspirational organization working with truly inspirational people.
+Bringing attention to the work of New Horizons and the positivity they foster in our community is one way to do that, and I urge all others to get to know the fantastic work they do and help in any way they can.
+They are a truly inspirational organisation, working with truly inspirational people.

 Independent Launceston Legislative Councillor